HTML to Text Converter

 The classic regex approach, something like /<[^>]*>/g, fails in dozens of edge cases.
 It doesn't handle HTML entities, leaves script content behind, breaks on attributes containing >, and can't decode character references.
 HTML is not a regular language, and regular expressions can't reliably parse it.

 This tool uses the browser's DOMParser API, which is the same HTML parser that renders web pages.
 It handles malformed HTML, decodes entities, and correctly identifies text nodes.
-It's more reliable than any regex pattern because it actually understands HTML structure.
+Regular expressions cannot do this reliably because HTML is not a regular language, which is why a real parser is the right tool for the job.

 Before and After Examples